Our Top Picks

 "Reviewers say it does a great job removing dirt from hardwood floors."

-Best Multi-Surface: Shark Navigator Freestyle Stick Vacuum at Amazon
+Best Multi-Surface: Shark Navigator Freestyle Cordless Vacuum at Walmart

 "Has a two-speed brush roll that will clean bare floors and carpets."